authomatic/authomatic/README.rst

 .. |pyopenid| replace:: python-openid
 .. _pyopenid: http://pypi.python.org/pypi/python-openid/

-Authomatic is an authorization/authentication client library for Python web applications inspired by `Alex Vagin's <http://alex.cloudware.it/>`_ `Simpleauth <http://code.google.com/p/gae-simpleauth/>`_.
+Authomatic is an **authorization/authentication** client library for Python web applications inspired by `Alex Vagin's <http://alex.cloudware.it/>`_ `Simpleauth <http://code.google.com/p/gae-simpleauth/>`_.
-In fact I wanted to name it *Deathsimpleauth* but that would be too long.
+In fact I wanted to name it *Deathsimpleauth* but that would be too long a name.

 Features
 ========